Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 #### Network Message ID

-There are situations in which messages are traced to navigate to the specific instance of a message, for example, when analyzing message threads or messages sent to distribution groups for troubleshooting non-delivery reports, mail flow or filtering issues.
-You can locate such specific instances of a message by looking at the "Network Message ID".
+There are situations in which messages are traced to navigate to the specific instance of a message, for example, when analyzing message threads.
+You can locate such specific instances of a message with the help of a parameter named "Network Message ID".

 Network Message ID is an attribute that is assigned to all types of messages, and they persist across the message transport cycle.